duygusimsek/Election_Analysis/README.md

 The analysis of the election shows that:

-- There were 369,771 votes cast in the election
+- There were 369,771 votes cast in the election between 3 counties.

 - The candidates were:
     * Charles Casper Stockham